patrickoser/social-app/README.md

     Syntax Error when loading LoginSignupHub after adding console log.

-    Need to check if the singup/login functionality works as intended.
+    Need to check if the singup/login, and google sign up, functionality works as intended.

     Add ability to logout.